If I were suddenly forced to come up with the most compelling reasons to write, I would say:

 And I lost the desire to be the smartest, the best, the most talented, the most accomplished person “in the room” when I realized how terribly unpleasant, unfulfilling, and co-dependent these definitions actually are, above all, how relative they are.
 I realized how terribly shallow, monocular and isolating such a perspective is.
 How stupid, boring, less-enlightened and unappealing they needed other people reduced to.

-That doesn’t mean that I don’t strive to improve myself.
-Or that I don’t want anyone to speak out.
+That doesn’t mean that I don’t strive to improve myself or that I don’t want anyone to speak out.
 It doesn’t mean I don’t care about the world.
 I care immensely about human rights, the environment and progress.
 The fact is, I am also aware that problems exist for many reasons, many of them are extremely good reasons.
-Demonizing other people, heaping blame on them, dictating any privileged idea of “goodness” or “rightness” does not solve any problems, it may likely deepen them and create even more.
+Demonising people, heaping blame on others, dictating any privileged idea of “goodness” or “rightness” does not solve any problems, it may likely deepen them and create even more.

 What help is a “good” person who cannot see the good in others?
 What is the value of a person who values themselves as better than others?
 What is the use of unsolicited advice from a know-it-all who talks more than listens, projects rather than observes, and wants to “improve” things without a full understanding or compassion for the things to be improved?